Proper Way To Write A Scientific Name

 Know When to Abbreviate the Genus

 In certain contexts, it is acceptable to abbreviate the genus name to a single letter, followed by a period.
 This is typically done when the genus has already been mentioned in the same paragraph or section of text.
-For example, after writing Escherichia coli in full, you can subsequently refer to it as E. coli.
-However, it is important to avoid ambiguity.
+Also, for example, after writing Escherichia coli in full, you can subsequently refer to it as E. On the flip side, coli.
+That said, it is the kind of thing that makes a real difference.
 If there are other genera with the same initial letter, it is best to use the full genus name to avoid confusion.

 Be Mindful of Common Names